-The State University of New York (SUNY) Battery is a series of tests that evaluate the development of visual-motor hierarchy.
+The State University of New York (SUNY) Battery is a series of visual perceptual motor tests that evaluate the development of visual-motor hierarchy.
 A toddler will reply on the motor sense for playing, navigating and learning.
 However, as a child matures, the visual sense should dominate over the motor sense.
-If there is a failure of the visual system’s hierachical dominance to occur, this may result in appropriate development of reading skills.
+If there is a failure of the visual system’s hierarchical dominance to occur, this may result in appropriate development of reading skills.

 (Graph take from Mozlin, S. The Use of Behavioral Parameters for a Visual Perceptual Evaluation.
 J Behav Optom.1995; 5:115-120.)

 For instance, a child whose visual sense is not properly developed may move his/her head or body when reading across the page.
 However, this makes reading slow; our eye muscles move much more quickly and efficiently than our neck muscles.
 Another instance is where a child, older than 7-8 years old, relies on his/her finger to prevent loosing place when reading.
 Using our finger makes reading slower when compared to moving our eyes independently.
 Furthermore, when the finger and hand is on the page, it can prevent one’s ability to scan ahead.